fzhao70/CS7641/README.md

    We further clustered the seasonal trends for 317 cities using K-mean clustering.
 The seasonal trend component of the 9-year PM2.5 temperal profiles for each city was derived following https://www.geeksforgeeks.org/seasonality-detection-in-time-series-data/.
    In brief, the total monthly temperal variations were expressed as the summation of long-term trend, seasonal trend and residuals.
 The long-term trend was fitted using a polynomial function. \
 \
-   The cluster numbers were dicided based on the distortion elbow figure (distortion vs cluster numbers) as shown in Fig. 1 a, d.
-Finally, we generated 3 clusters for annual mean trend and 4 clusters for seasonal trend.
-We evaluated our clustering results using Silhouette Coefficient (Fig. 1 b, e)and Davies-Bouldin Index (Fig. 1 c, f).
-The Silhouette Coefficients were >0.2 for both clustering。 Considering the feature numbers vs sample numbers (9 vs 317) and the dispersion level of our data, our clustering results are not too bad. \
+   The cluster numbers were determined based on the distortion elbow figure (distortion vs. cluster numbers), as shown in Fig. 1a and 1d.
+Ultimately, we generated three clusters for the annual mean trend and four clusters for the seasonal trend.
+We evaluated our clustering results using the Silhouette Coefficient (Fig. 1b and 1e) and the Davies-Bouldin Index (Fig. 1c and 1f).
+The Silhouette Coefficients were greater than 0.2 for both clustering scenarios.
+Considering the ratio of feature numbers to sample numbers (9 vs. 317) and the dispersion level of our data, our clustering results are acceptable.
 4. Supervised method:
 We will also use features or factors including VOCs emission, chemistry indicator and meteorological parameters to train a prediction model to predict the PM2.5 temporal profiles and seasonal variation patterns.
 For the prediction model, we will use both tree-based method and artificial neural network.
 For the tree-based method, we will choose to use the gradient boosted tree method.
 For the artificial neural network, we will used the long-term memory structure.
 These methods are known to be effective on the time series prediction.
 Here is the list of the methods and functions we used/plan to use in this project: